 APIs are becoming more and more important for businesses.
 If you don’t know already, API stands for Application Programming Interface.
 An API makes it much easier for software developers to create custom mobile applications.
 Additionally, they can help integrate video services into an existing workflow or platform, and they do all kinds of other custom tasks.

-DaCast ⭐⭐⭐⭐⭐– Full API access is included on the Premium Plan ($125/month) and above.
+Dacast ⭐⭐⭐⭐⭐– Full API access is included on the Scale Plan ($188/month) and above.
 The platform API is RESTful and uses the JSON format, and SDKs are also available.